christiankay/SDC_projects_P5_vehicle_detection/writeup_template.md

 | avg / total | 0.9930    | 0.9930 | 0.9930   | 3552    |

-Parameter 3 was found first but the prediction timer were very slow due to a high amount of features (HOG) that need to be calculated which also results in a complex SVM model.
-Using also histogram (32 bins) and color binned features (resize to (16,16)) a much faster classifier with even higher accuracy were established.
+Parameter 3 was found first but the prediction times were very slow due to a high amount of features (HOG) that needs to be calculated which also results in a complex SVM model.
+Using histogram features (32 bins) as well as color binned features (resize to (16,16)) a much faster classifier with even higher accuracy were established.

-#####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+##### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using HOG, histogram and spatial features with hight accuracy and fast prediction rates.
-I've also trained a majority vote classifier based on three different classifier.
-The MVC was composed of a Logistic regression classifier, a linear SCM and an k-nearest-neightbor classifier.
+I trained a linear support vector machine using HOG features (line 421 trough 504 within the function `training()`), histogram and spatial features with high accuracy and fast prediction rates.
+I've also trained a majority vote classifier based on three different classifiers.
+The MVC was composed of a logistic regression classifier, a linear SVM and an k-nearest-neightbor classifier.
 The performance can be seen in the following test images:

 The metric values might increase a little but on the other hand the system was approxemately two times slower than the single lin-SVM approach.

 bild mit testbilder und 10fold

-The following image show the accuracy over amount of training used.
-It show that it could be possible to slightly increase the accuracy with more training data.
-Due to the small difference of performance on traing data and test date, I didn't recognize an overfitting problem at this point.
+The following image shows the accuracy over the amount of training data used.
+It shows that it might be possible to slightly increase the prediction accuracy with more training data.
+Due to the small differences between the performance on training data and test data, I didn't recognize an overfitting problem of the model at this point.

 ![alt text][image3]

 ### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+To find cars in an image that has different perspectives were cars could appear in one need to search for trained objects in several positions and scales.
+In this project the follwing setup including 309 windows per image with an overlap of 50% was used.
+The implemention and corresponding y ranges can be seen in line 722 through 852 in file `obj_detecct.py`.
+This approach is an adaption of the basic idea by (jeremy-shannon) on github.

+###Searching of  39 windows completed### @ scale 1.0 (64x64 pixel)
+###Searching of  39 windows completed### @ scale 1.0
+###Searching of  39 windows completed### @ scale 1.0
+###Searching of  39 windows completed### @ scale 1.0
+###Searching of  25 windows completed### @ scale 1.5
+###Searching of  25 windows completed### @ scale 1.5
+###Searching of  25 windows completed### @ scale 1.5
+###Searching of  19 windows completed### @ scale 2.0
+###Searching of  19 windows completed### @ scale 2.0
+###Searching of  19 windows completed### @ scale 2.0
+###Searching of  10 windows completed### @ scale 3.5
+###Searching of  10 windows completed### @ scale 3.5

+Overall 309 windows

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---